ergoplatform/ergodocs/docs/dev/data-model/structures/merkle/merkle-validation.md

 Begin by computing the hash of the leaf node, which represents the transaction or data element you want to prove is included in the block.
 This is done by prepending a **1-byte zero prefix** to the leaf data and then hashing the result using the `Blake2b256` hash function.

-**Code Implementation**: The leaf node hash computation is performed in the Ergo codebase within the `scorex.crypto.authds.merkle` package, which is part of the [Scorex](https://github.com/ScorexFoundation/Scorex) library used by Ergo.
+**Code Implementation**: The leaf node hash computation is implemented within the Ergo codebase, primarily found in the `scorex.crypto.authds.merkle` package of the [Scrypto](https://github.com/input-output-hk/scrypto) library, which is used by Ergo.

 ```scala
 val leafData = Base16.decode(txId).get